Motorcycle: Safety

 Wearing a motorcycle helmet (which is a legal requirement in many countries) reduces the risks of death or head injury in a motorcycle crash.

 Motorcycles have a higher rate of fatal accidents than automobiles or trucks and buses.
 United States Department of Transportation data for 2005 from the Fatality Analysis Reporting System show that for passenger cars, 18.62 fatal crashes occur per 100,000 registered vehicles.
 For motorcycles this figure is 75.19 per 100,000 registered vehicles – four times higher than for cars.

-The same data shows that 1.56 fatalities occur per 100 million vehicle miles travelled for passenger cars, whereas for motorcycles the figure is 43.47 which is 28 times higher than for cars (37 times more deaths per mile travelled in 2007).
+Per 100 million VMT in 2024 in the U.S., the fatality rate for motorcyclists (28.00) was almost 27 times the passenger car occupant fatality rate (1.05) and over 44 times the fatality rate for light-truck occupants (0.63).
+The motorcyclist injury rate (391) was nearly 5 times the injury rate of passenger car occupants (86) and over 7 times the injury rate of light-truck occupants (54).
 Motorcycle accident rates have increased significantly since the end of the 1990s, while the rates have dropped for passenger cars.

 The most common scenario for motorcycle accidents in the United States is a motorist pulling out or turning in front of a motorcyclist, violating their right-of-way.
 This is sometimes called a SMIDSY, an acronym for the motorists' common response of "Sorry mate, I didn't see you".
 Motorcyclists can anticipate and avoid some of these crashes with proper training, increasing their visibility to other traffic, keeping to the speed limits, and not consuming alcohol or other drugs before riding.

 The United Kingdom has several organisations dedicated to improving motorcycle safety by providing advanced rider training beyond what is necessary to pass the basic motorcycle licence test.
 These include the Institute of Advanced Motorists (IAM) and the Royal Society for the Prevention of Accidents (RoSPA).
 Along with increased personal safety, riders with these advanced qualifications may benefit from reduced insurance costs.

 In South Africa, the Think Bike campaign is dedicated to increasing both motorcycle safety and the awareness of motorcycles on the country's roads.
 The campaign, while strongest in the Gauteng province, has representation in Western Cape, KwaZulu Natal and the Free State.
 It has dozens of trained marshals available for various events such as cycle races and is deeply involved in numerous other projects such as the annual Motorcycle Toy Run.

 Motorcycle safety education is offered throughout the United States by organisations including state agencies, non-profit organisations, and corporations.
 Most states use the courses designed by the Motorcycle Safety Foundation (MSF), while Oregon and Idaho developed their own.
 All of the training programs include a Basic Rider Course, an Intermediate Rider Course and an Advanced Rider Course.